MirkoHernandez/denote-folgezettel/Readme.md

 ### denote-fz-dired-mode

-Opens a dired buffer with the notes sorted by the folgezettel id.
+Open a dired buffer with the notes sorted by the folgezettel id.

 ### denote-fz-dired-section

-Opens a dired buffer with the notes corresponding with all the descendants of the dired file at point.
+Open a dired buffer with the notes corresponding with all the descendants of the dired file at point.

 ### denote-fz-dired-section-up

-Opens a dired buffer with the notes corresponding with all the descendants of the upper level of the dired file at point.
+Open a dired buffer with the notes corresponding with all the descendants of the upper level of the dired file at point.

 ### denote-fz-dired-top-level-notes

-Opens a dired buffer with all the top level notes (all the notes that include only numbers).
+Open a dired buffer with all the top level notes (all the notes that include only numbers).